jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The challenge is that the engineer reading the data may conclude that it "looks right", or they may overlook the UTC Time value being stored and try to work only with the clock time being displayed.

 Working with UTC Time requires the tech teams (engineering, QA) to shift how they think about time values.
-That's hard, since people read clocks since elementary school and rarely need to deal with time
+That's hard, since people read clocks since elementary school and rarely need to deal with time math.

 ## Eliminate datetime type!